On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Preliminary

 If $g = s_n \dots s_1$ is a syllable decomposition of a cyclically syllable-reduced loxodromic, then $(s_n \dots s_1)^m$ is a syllable decomposition of $g^m$ for every positive integer $m$ by Lemma \ref{lem:cyclic_syllable}.
 For each $j \in \{1, \dots, n\}$ and $\ell \in \{1, \dots, m - 1\}$, let $s_{j + \ell n}$ denote a copy of $s_j$.
 Then $g^m$ can be written as $s_{mn} \dots s_1$.

-This implies every elliptic subword of (a reduced word) of $g$ is also a subword of a positive power of $g$.
-But for sufficiently large $m$, some elliptic subword of $g^m$ cannot be represented as a subword of $g$.
+This implies every elliptic subword of (a reduced word) representing $g$ is also a subword of a word representing a positive power of $g$.
+But for sufficiently large $m$, some elliptic subword of $g^m$ might not be representable as a subword of $g$.
 This is because $g^m$ may admit a syllable decomposition that is not a concatenation of syllable decompositions of $g$.
-Nonetheless, a power of $g$ has a restriction to form a syllable decomposition as follow. \todo{Add a paragraph to raise the problem.}
+Nonetheless, a power of $g$ has a restriction to form a syllable decomposition as follow.